 Over the last year, our online education resources have been useful for parents, children and teachers to support them with home schooling.
 We hope the list below will continue to be a valuable resource for everyone, so we'll keep it updated.

-Below we have pulled together a collection of our online education resources for school children and signposted other external sources.
+Below you'll find collection of our collection of online education resources for school children and signposted other external sources.
 All of these resources are either free, or they have been made free during the period of school closures.

 If any of the links are out of date or you have any useful additions, please email firstname.lastname@example.org.

 Family friendly Science Lectures

 In partnership with Warwick Arts Centre and China Plate, the University of Warwick produces a series of fun-packed family-friendly Science Lectures every year around Christmas time for the general public, particularly aimed at school-aged children - in December 2020 these moved online.
 Given the challenging circumstances we all find ourselves in at the start of 2021, this year’s lectures are available for free on our YouTube channel for anyone to watch until the summer.
 These 10 minute bite-sized chunks of science might be helpful to support home learning - or just to have some fun during lockdown.
 They are suitable for a wide range of ages but we think you will find some of them to be particularly suitable for ages 7-19.